Cinnamon (Rou Gui)

 History/Folklore: Used in ancient Egypt for embalming and added to food to prevent spoiling.
 The fragrant bark yields a golden yellow oil often used in sacred oils and incenses.
 During the bubonic plague, sponges were soaked in cinnamon and cloves and placed in sick rooms.
 Cinnamon was the most sought-after spice during the 15th and 16th centuries.
 Often used in China with ginger (Zingiber Officinale).

 It was offered on the specialized incense altar in the time when the tabernacle was located in the First and Second Jerusalem temples.
 Pliny mentions the spice trade for cinnamon that crossed the Red Sea as costing Rome 100 million sesterces a year.

 Throughout the Middle Ages, the source of cinnamon was a mystery to the Western World as for centuries the trade routes had been carefully protected by traders to maintain their monopolies on the supplies.
-Venetian traders held the monopoly on trading the spice to Europe.
+Venetian traders held a monopoly on trading cinnamon to Europe.
 It was the disruption of the cinnamon trade that led to Europeans searching more widely for other routes to Asia.

 Cinnamon is good for treating upset stomachs including morning sickness, gas, vomiting, and diarrhea.
 A cup of cinnamon tea before dinner will stimulate digestion and help regulate blood sugar.

-Cinnamon is considered to be a symbol of healing, power, spirituality, success, passion, protection, psychic powers, and love.
+Cinnamon is considered to be a symbol of healing, power, spirituality, success, passion, protection, psychic ability, and love.
 In Hebrew, the word cinnamon means “to erect or upright rolls,” indicating the sacred rolls of scripture and living the upright life as outlined in these sacred scrolls.
-The adding of cinnamon to the sacred oils brought passion and an uplifting of the spirit towards God and all things sacred.
+The addition of cinnamon to the sacred oils brought passion and an uplifting of the spirit towards God and all things sacred.

 In magic, cinnamon is associated with fire and the sun.
-Burned as incense it can help aid healing spells and healing in general.
+Burned as incense it can help aid healing spells and heal in general.
 It is good to burn in a sick room to aid recovery.